Battle Taxi: Plot

 In the Korean War, Capt.
-Russ Edwards (Sterling Hayden), the commander of an Air Rescue helicopter team, must show Lt.
-Pete Stacy (Arthur Franz), a hot-shot former jet pilot how important helicopter rescue work is and turn him into a team player.
+Russ Edwards, the commander of an Air Rescue helicopter team, must show Lt.
+Pete Stacy, a hot-shot former jet pilot how important helicopter rescue work is and turn him into a team player.

 Lt.
-Col. Stoneham (Jay Barney), the overall commander of the unit, is worried that the rescue missions are being jeopardized by the number of helicopters out of service, and leans on Edwards to make his men aware that taking unnecessary risks is hurting their operational readiness.
+Col. Stoneham, the overall commander of the unit, is worried that the rescue missions are being jeopardized by the number of helicopters out of service, and leans on Edwards to make his men aware that taking unnecessary risks is hurting their operational readiness.
 Despite the cautions, on the very next mission, Stacy and his copilot, 2nd Lt.
-Tim Vernon (Marshall Thompson) and Medic (Michael Colgan) put themselves and a rescued soldier in danger.
+Tim Vernon and Medic put themselves and a rescued soldier in danger.
 When the soldier tells them that his patrol is trapped by an enemy tank, Stacy does not wait for the jets on station to come in, but attacks the tank with only his flares, resulting in his helicopter being shot up and put out of commission.

 Edwards tries to reinforce the message that the helicopter rescue is important and stations Stacy and his crew at the farthest base, near the enemy lines.
 Although Stacy accomplishes a risky rescue of a downed airman, his effort to bring back an airman unconscious in the sea, risks not only his life but all the men aboard his helicopter when he runs out of fuel.
 Stacy successfully pulls it off by refuelling from a damaged North Korean fuel truck but the fuel contaminates the engine and puts his helicopter out of commission.

 The repaired helicopter is tested by Stacy and his crew but their test flight is interrupted by an emergency call where Stacy has to face not only the enemy but also rely on a helicopter rescue after he is seriously wounded and his helicopter is downed with the loss of the jet pilot that was just picked up.
 Edwards arrives to rescue everyone but calls in a jet fighter patrol to mop up an enemy force.
 When Stacy recovers, he is now convinced that his job is an essential one and that being part of a team is important.